 The roots are very delicate, so be cautious when removing weeds to avoid disturbing them.

 Pests and Diseases

 Unfortunately, you aren’t the only one who enjoys delicious peppers.

-- Pepper weevils are among the main culprits when it comes to a ruined pepper garden.
+- Pepper weevils are among the main culprits when it comes to a ruined garden.

-- Another pest to be mindful of is the pepper hornworm, which comes out at nights and can leave your peppers in a really bad state.
+- Another pest to be mindful of is the hornworm, which comes out at nights and can leave your plants in a really bad state.

 - Keep an eye out for root-knot nematodes.
 The roots of peppers are very delicate, so they are easy prey for them.

 - Thrips, greenflies (aphids), beetles, and mites are some others that can cause stunted growth, leaf discoloration, and disfigured fruits.

 For the most part, dealing with these pests can be done by hand or other organic methods that can help you bypass the use of harmful chemicals.